 The phrase struck a nerve with me and actually has more significance than I would have imagined.
 In general that argument can be made that a legal whore is a legal practitioner who will screw anyone over for money provided they don't . . . for lack of a better phrase . . . get caught with something . . . or as the analogy would suggest . . . "catch something".

 I have a case right now that strikes a chord with me.
 I represent a good client.
 This client had a child with her ex-husband.
-Generally, this man strikes me as control freak hell bent on having things the way he wants them, regardless of the cost or the damage he leaves in his wake.
-For going on a decade this ex-husband has hired Rhode Island family court lawyers one after the other to haul this poor woman back into court to try to have her adjudged in contempt and sent to the ACI.
+Generally, this man strikes me as control freak hell-bent on having things the way he wants them, regardless of the cost or the damage he leaves in his wake.
+For about a decade, this ex-husband has hired Rhode Island family court lawyers one after the other to haul this poor woman back into court to try to have her adjudged in contempt and sent to the ACI.

-In the last court volley, this mother agreed to a substantial concession of child support which I estimate may have been as much as $8,000 in order to end this chaos and stop the all frustration to her and aggravation to their child who is more than old enough to understand that her dad is just trying to hurt her mom.
+In the last court volley, this mother agreed to a substantial concession of child support which I estimate may have been as much as $8,000 in order to end this chaos and stop all the frustration and aggravation to both her and their daughter who is more than old enough to understand that her dad is just trying to hurt her mom.

 One particular visitation involved both scheduling and transportation problems that arose after the two week period noted in the Order.
 The father himself expressed to the child and the mother (my client) that "this could be the visitation weekend that she misses and makes up later in the year".